 It has been observed that a deficiency of vitamin D and calcium is common in PWS, with the possibility of an additional risk of vitamin D deficiency if a person is obese.
 These deficiencies can play a role in the development of osteoporosis and a doctor may recommend supplementation.
 Vitamin D is necessary for the body to absorb and use calcium.
 Small amounts are found in foods such as fatty fish, eggs and fortified milk and cereals, but the main source is from exposure to direct sunlight and 10-15 minutes per day without sunscreen is recommended.
 Too much vitamin D can raise calcium levels beyond what is safe, leading to kidney stones and calcification of body organs and tissue.
 Calcium is found in dairy foods, seafood, leafy greens and legumes.
 It is important for healthy bone development in PWS because many individuals develop low bone mineral density during adolescence and adulthood due to hormone abnormalities.
 Supplementation should be divided into smaller doses spread across the day.

 A study by Dr Miller and Dr Angulo in 2013 found that PharmaNAC (N-acetylcysteine) improved skin picking behaviours in all 35 trial participants with PWS.
-It is now widely used to reduce skin picking and other similar, repetitive habit behaviours.
+It is now widely used in PWS to reduce skin picking and other similar, repetitive habit behaviours.
 N-acetylcysteine derives from the amino acid L-cysteine which is used by the body to produce glutathione.
 Glutathione is an extremely important and powerful antioxidant produced by the body to help protect against free radical damage and is critical in supporting a healthy immune system and respiratory system.
-Evidence also suggests that one of the contributing factors to obsessive-compulsive behaviours is disregulation of the glutamate pathway and it is believed that PharmaNAC restores balance to this important pathway, replenishing intracellular levels of the natural antioxidant glutathione.
+N-acetylcysteine (NAC) is used as a supplement in the wider population to support immunity and lung function.
+It is thought that its usefulness for skin picking in PWS is because evidence suggests that one of the contributing factors to obsessive-compulsive behaviours is disregulation of the glutamate pathway and it is believed that PharmaNAC restores balance to this important pathway, replenishing intracellular levels of the natural antioxidant glutathione.
 NAC is also used in the autistic community where abnormalities in glutathione pathways have been implicated.

 Dr Miller recommends the effervescent form, PharmaNAC, because it is absorbed well and the sealed sachets mean that it does not degrade through oxidisation with the air, causing it to become less effective.
 This form is not currently available in New Zealand but can be purchased from overseas.
 For many individuals with PWS, one 900mg PharmaNAC tablet per day is sufficient, whilst others may need two tablets per day to reduce picking, taken morning and night.
 Others may use 1/2 tablets, but the dose is not age or weight dependent.
 Minimal side effects of gastrointestinal upset are experienced by a small number of individuals.
 Vitamin C can be taken with PharmaNAC to maximise effectiveness and prevent the possibility of oxidised cysteine forming kidney stones with long term use.
 Zinc can also be supplemented as NAC increases the excretion of zinc and other minerals.